If you’re on the taller or bigger side and love to kayak, then at some point you’ve been there.

-There’s plenty of storage space with bow and stern hatches and bungee cord webbing while the 425-pound load capacity should allow for some weekend getaways.
+There’s ample storage with bow and stern storage hatches and bungee cord webbing while the 425-pound kayak’s maximum weight capacity should allow for some weekend getaways.

-It’s a little narrower than some kayaks on this list at 29-inches, but it should still be more than stable for most paddlers.
+It’s a little narrower than some kayaks on this list at 29-inches, but it should still be more than stable even for big guys.

 - The central console has molds for a drink holder, fishing tackle, or a camera